zkvalidator/ignite-manager/README.md

 - `chain`: Contains configurations related to the blockchain.
   - `name`: The name of the blockchain.
   - `prefix`: The address prefix for the blockchain.
-- `module`: Contains configurations related to the module.
+- `modules`: Contains configurations related to the modules.
   - `name`: The name of the module.
+  - `deps`: dependencies of the module.
   - `models`: A list of models to be generated.
     - `name`: The name of the model.
     - `type`: The type of the model, e.g., "list".
     - `attributes`: A list of attributes for the model.
     - `events`: If set to `true`, events will be generated for the model.
     - `custom_files`: A list of custom files to be included in the model.

 ### config.yml